Notable People

 Jewish sports profiles often get flattened into a list of medals and firsts.
 Gold deserves better than that treatment.

-What lasts in her story is not only the bronze medal.
+What lasts in her story is not the bronze medal alone.
 It is the way her career shows how elite sports actually look from the inside: early promise, sudden violence, repeated repair, and one more attempt to make the years add up to something.

 She was good enough to become a world champion as a teenager.
 She was resilient enough to make an Olympic podium after the easier version of her future had already disappeared.